piaoger/playground-esx/es6-webpack-gulp/README.md

 # es6-flow-webpack-gulp

 Learn how to set up an ES6 environment with Webpack, Gulp, Babel and flow to build next generation JavaScript applications.

+It will also used as a template for future projects.

 ## How to start